Vogue (song): Cover versions and usage

 "Vogue" has been covered by artists like Kylie Minogue (left), Rihanna (center), and Katy Perry (right).

 In 1991, comedian Julie Brown sang a parody of "Vogue" titled "Vague" in the TV special Medusa: Dare to Be Truthful, itself a spoof of Madonna and her documentary Madonna: Truth or Dare.
 In 1992, Finnish band Waltari released a cover of the song on their album Torcha!.
 The Chipettes also covered it on their 1996 album Club Chipmunk: The Dance Mixes.
 The 1999 compilation album Virgin Voices: A Tribute To Madonna, Vol. 1 features a cover version by British electronic music group Astralasia.
 The same year, Britney Spears included the song on the setlist for her ...Baby One More Time Tour along with Madonna's single "Material Girl" (1984).
 A dance version of "Vogue" by Mad'House can be found on their album Absolutely Mad, released in 2002.
-The song is featured in the 2006 film The Devil Wears Prada as a nod to Miranda Priestly's inspiration, Vogue editor Anna Wintour.
-Twenty years later, the song was featured in the sequel's official movie trailer, The Devil Wears Prada 2.
+The song is featured in the 2006 film The Devil Wears Prada as a nod to Miranda Priestly's inspiration, Vogue editor Anna Wintour, and it was used again in the 2026 sequel.
 In 2006 and 2007, Australian singer Kylie Minogue performed it in her tour Showgirl: The Homecoming Tour, with her song "Burning Up" from her eighth studio album Fever (2001) as the background music.
 She repeated this performance during the 2009 For You, For Me Tour.
 Rihanna recorded a later leaked cover of "Vogue" before performing the song during the 2008 Fashion Rocks.
 In 2013, "Vogue" inspired flash mobs around the United States.